Supreme Court asked to preserve abortion pill access rules

 Adding to the uncertainty, a separate federal judge in Washington on Thursday clarified his own order from last week to make clear that the FDA is not to do anything that might block mifepristone’s availability in 17 Democrat-led states suing to keep it on the market.

-It’s unclear how the FDA can comply with court orders in both cases.
+It’s unclear how the FDA can comply with court orders in both cases, a situation that Prelogar described Friday as untenable.

-The Texas lawsuit was filed by the Alliance Defending Freedom, a conservative legal group that also argued to overturn Roe v.
-Wade, and is representing anti-abortion doctors and medical organizations.

-ADF attorneys said Thursday they did not plan to seek an appeal that might restore the Texas court’s full ruling at this point, signaling they were content with appellate outcome.

 The two judges who voted to tighten restrictions, Kurt Engelhardt and Andrew Oldham, are both appointees of former President Donald Trump.
 The third judge, Catharina Haynes, is an appointee of former President George W. Bush.
 She said she would have put the lower court ruling on hold entirely for now to allow oral arguments in the case..